AlbertHJLee/minster/README.md

     ├── README.md          <- Overview of project
     │
-    ├── data               <- This folder contains .json files of metadata of posts from Instagram │   ├── *.json         <- jsons scraped using utils.getData() or instagram-scraper** │   :     :
+    ├── data               <- This folder contains .json files of metadata of posts from Instagram │   │                       (not included in repository due to size) │   ├── *.json         <- jsons scraped using utils.getData() or instagram-scraper** │   :     :
     │   └── images         <- This folder contains images scraped from Instagram